TeemuKoivisto/prosemirror-dev-toolkit/README.md

 ## Other things

 I have experimented with bundling the library as minified UMD module that can be injected as a stand-alone script.
 It works in most cases but since it's a bit experimental still, it's not part of the build yet.
 It uses some silly hacks to gain access to the EditorView from the `pmViewDesc` property in a live PM editor instance which can fail at times (https://prosemirror.net for example).
-Could be used to turn this into a Chrome extension.
+I noticed it could have something to do with reimporting the view to window.view.
+Not sure though.
+Improvements welcome.
+This could be used to turn this into a Chrome extension.

 ## How to run locally